 How to Get the New Rich Content Editor

 The new Rich Content Editor is available now, but it’s optional.
 The New Rich Content Editor will be enabled for all users on August 21, 2020.

 Want a sneak peek or to take advantage of the auto-save feature?
 Enable the New Rich Content Editor in your course(s) by Going into Settings > Feature Options and turning on RCE Enhancements.

-This post was written by Nancy McGinley Myers, an Instructional Designer for the St. Thomas E-Learning and Research (STELAR) Center at the University of St. Thomas in St. Paul, Minn.
-To learn more about this topic, please visit our website at www.stthomas.edu/stelar or email us at email@example.com.
+This post was written by Nancy McGinley Myers, Instructional Designer with the St. Thomas E-Learning and Research (STELAR) Center at the University of St. Thomas in St. Paul, Minn.
+To learn more about what STELAR can do for you, please visit STELAR’s website or email us at email@example.com.